 Although she is most well-known for her teachings on Chöd, the core of Machig’s teachings is meditation on the Nature of Mind.
 This doesn’t refer to the conventional thinking mind, but the nature of mind itself that underlies our thought.
 It is the basis for teachings on Mahamudra, Dzogchen, and Prajnaparamita.

-In this program, participants will be lead through the final teachings that Machig offered to her students, known as “Machig’s Last Instructions.”
-These pith instructions cover the most essential and profound aspects of the great yogini’s lineage.
+In this online program, participants will be lead through the final teachings that Machig offered to her students, known as ‘Machig’s Last Instructions.’
+These pith instruction cover the most essential and profound aspects of the great yogini’s lineage.
 She says of these teachings, “This old lady has no instructions more profound than this to give you.”

-Lama Tsultrim Allione found and translated the namthar (hagiography) of Machig Labdrön for her ground-breaking book Women of Wisdom in the 1980s.
-In 2007, she was formally recognized as an emanation of Machig by two of the principal holders of Machig’s lineage.
-Since then, her main work has been to collect and re-establish the lineage of Machig Labdrön.
+Lama Tsultrim Allione found and translated the namthar (hagiography) of Machig Labdron for the ground-breaking book Women of Wisdom in the 1980s.
+In 2007, she was formally recognized as an emanation of Machig by two of the principle holders of Machig’s lineage.
+Since then, her main work has been to collect and re-establish the lineage of Machig Labdron.